BorysBe/tdd-ebook/manuscript/060_Statement_First_Programming.md

 Test-first allowed me to avoid the following situations where Statements cheated me into thinking they were fulfilled even when they shouldn't be:

-### 1. Accidental omission of including a Statement in a Specification
+### 1. Omyłkowe nieoznaczenie Wymagań w Specyfikacji

 It's usually insufficient to just write the code of a Statement - we also have to let the test runner know that a method we wrote is really a Statement (not e.g. just a helper method) and it needs to be evaluated, i.e. ran by the runner.